Are you planning on going to Japan for the first time?

 Nonetheless, I made an effort to introduce the best day passes in the posts on the individual locations so you should make sure to read them carefully before heading out there.

 So not only is there a variety of individual tickets, no, there is also a great choice of different day passes – don’t overthink it, otherwise you’ll spend your entire trip comparing price differences that at the end of the day are not that important; you had the cash for a plane ticket to Japan, after all, you’ll survive not paying the very, very cheapest price for a metro ticket, won’t you?!

 Where to Stay

 The cost of lodging was one aspect I was afraid of.
-I had read about tiny rooms at sky-high prices, saw myself snooze in some sort of capsule-sarcophagi-thingy at the rate of a European 5-star hotel room.
+I had read about tiny rooms at sky-high prices, and saw myself snoozing in some sort of capsule-sarcophagi-thingy at the rate of a European 5-star hotel room.

 To get these great prices at middle-class hotels I did not use my magic wand, I just checked the common hotel portals.

-I booked about two months in advance – in only one case I wasn’t able to cancel my reservation, all the others could have been canceled free of charge up to a couple of days before my stay.
+I booked about two months in advance.
+In only one case I wasn’t able to cancel my reservation, all the others I could have canceled for free up to a couple of days before my stay.